nrfconnect/sdk-nrf/doc/nrf/index.rst

 .. note::

-   nRF53 Series devices are now supported for production.
+   This version of the |NCS| supports prototyping and evaluation, but should not be used for production and deployment in end products.

-   Wireless protocol stacks and libraries may indicate support for development or support for production for different series of devices based on verification and certification status.
+To access different versions of the |NCS| documentation, use the version drop-down in the top left corner.

-.. previous note about development and production support
+To change to nrfxlib, Zephyr, MCUboot, or Kconfig documentation, click the arrow in the bottom left corner and select the desired document set.
-..   nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth mesh protocols are supported for development in |release| for prototyping and evaluation.
+A "99" at the end of the version number of this documentation indicates continuous updates on the master branch since the previous major.minor release.

-..
-Support for production and deployment in end products is coming soon.
+The search functionality only works for the documentation set you are in.

-To access different versions of the |NCS| documentation, use the version drop-down in the top-left corner.
+For example, if you search in the |NCS| documentation set, you will only find documents related to it, not Zephyr documentation.

 In addition to the |NCS| documentation, information is available in the following locations: